voteflux/flux-docs/docs/constitutions/aus-act.rst

 The Leader and Deputy Leader of Flux ACT are identical to the Leader and Deputy Leader of the federal Flux party at all times.
-Provided they do not change before Flux ACT’s registration is successful the positions will be filled by:
+Provided they do not change before Flux ACT's registration is successful the positions will be filled by:

 -  Leader: Nathan Spataro
 -  Deputy Leader: Max Kaye

-When the party’s application to Elections ACT is successful this constitution is comes into effect and is adopted by the party.
+When the party's application to Elections ACT is successful this constitution is comes into effect and is adopted by the party.

 Secretary